-Whenever you eat a carbohydrate, your pancreas is signaled to release insulin hormone into your bloodstream.
-Insulin actively transports sugar molecules out of your bloodstream and into its target destination3.
-Any sugar that is not used for fuel will be stored for later use.
+Whenever you eat a carbohydrate, your pancreas is signaled to release insulin hormones into your bloodstream.
+Insulin actively transports sugar molecules from your bloodstream and into its target destination.3 Any sugar that is not used for fuel will be stored for later use.

 As the sugar is cleared out of the bloodstream, insulin production wanes.
-If the sugar starts to drop below your body’s ideal threshold, the liver will release glucagon to release stored sugars into your blood.
+If the sugar drops below your body’s ideal threshold, the liver will release glucagon to release stored sugars into your blood.

-The mechanism operates like a thermostat, which activates when the number falls outside of the desired range.
-Carbohydrates, insulin, and glucagon all work together to ensure your blood levels remain stable, and fuel is available for your muscles and brain3.
+The mechanism operates like a thermostat, activating when the number falls outside the desired range.
+Carbohydrates, insulin, and glucagon work together to ensure your blood levels remain stable and fuel is available for your muscles and brain.3

 How Many Daily Carbs Should You Eat?

-Every person will have unique carbohydrate requirements to maintain a stable blood sugar range1.
-You and your health team should calculate your daily carbohydrate needs and then spread them evenly throughout your meals.
+Every person will have unique carbohydrate requirements to maintain a stable blood sugar range.1 You and your health team should calculate your daily carbohydrate needs and spread them evenly throughout your meals.

-Current estimates and guidelines for carb intake will be the sum of 45-50% of your daily caloric intake2.
-That said, carbohydrates can affect people very differently so which carbs you consume matters as much as the total volume.
-Using a continuous glucose monitor (CGM) can help you discover which carbs you are able to eat without spiking your glucose.
+Current estimates and guidelines for carb intake will be 45-50% of your daily caloric intake.2 That said, carbohydrates can affect people differently, so which carbs you consume matters as much as the total volume.
+Using a continuous glucose monitor (CGM) can help you discover which carbs you can eat without spiking your glucose.

 What Are The Benefits Of Eating Slow-Carb Foods?